KDE/digikam-doc/maintenance_tools/maintenance_newitems.rst

 .. note::

-   To identify files quickly and register items changes in database while scanning, digiKam uses a hash.
-This is not a full hash of the file for performance reasons, but it's reliable enough.
-The file size is therefore included. digiKam uses these parameters to try to find files again during a scan if they have been moved or renamed externally.
-To have a scan process the most efficient, we recommend doing file operations within digiKam, not by an external application as a file manager.
+   digiKam uses a hash to identify files quickly and register items changes in the database while scanning.
+For performance reasons this is not a full hash of the file, but the file size is included, so it's reliable enough. digiKam uses these same parameters to try to find files during a scan that have been externally moved or renamed.
+To have make the scan process as efficient as possible, we recommend doing file operations within digiKam, avoiding changing files and folders using external applications such as a file manager.